-Recently, the immune system and the mechanisms it utilizes in order to protect the body from invaders, has become a new promising field in the domain of machine learning.
+Recently, the immune system and the mechanisms it utilizes in order to protect the body from invaders has become a new promising field in the domain of machine learning.
 The natural immune system is a very powerful pattern recognition system, which has not only the ability to recognize and destroy foreign antigens, but also the ability to distinguish between its own and foreign cells.
-Additionally, the immune system can be characterized as a very effective reinforcement learning system, as it is capable of continuously improving its response to antigenic stimuli, which it has encountered in the past.
+Additionally, the immune system can be characterized as a very effective reinforcement learning system since it is capable of continuously improving its response to antigenic stimuli, which it has encountered in the past.
+The mechanisms that regulate the behaviour of the natural immune system and how these mechanisms and concepts can be applied to practical problems is the matter of research in the field of Artificial Immune Systems (AIS).